 Antibiotics and improper placement of dentures can also cause flatulence indirectly.
 Dentures fitted incorrectly do not let you chew your food properly.
 Flatulence can be genetic as well.

 Symptoms of Flatulence

 A healthy individual passes wind at least eight to ten times in a day.
 Excessive flatulence can be due to some deep-rooted gastric or intestinal problems.
 If that is so, a detailed medical investigation is recommended.
-If passing air is accompanied with pain, it can be due to ulcer or tumours.
+If passing air is accompanied by pain, it can be due to ulcer or tumors.
 Visit a doctor immediately, if you are experiencing something like this.

 Symptoms That You Need to be On the Lookout For

-- In case of excessive flatulence, sometimes the person mistakes the signal for defecation as the signal for passing wind leading to accidental defecation, something common when suffering from diarrhoea.
+In case of excessive flatulence, sometimes the person mistakes the signal for defecation as the signal for passing wind leading to accidental defecation, something common when suffering from diarrhea.

 Ayurveda has effective natural remedies for treating flatulence.
 It recommends the use of some common kitchen herbs that work like magic when it comes to treating flatulence and its symptoms.
 Let’s take a look at them in detail.